matthewzar/Public-Portfolio/README.md

 # Developer Portfolio
 Please note that this a work in progress, living document, and is subject to continuous change (as is the entire repo).
 Apologies for any blank or under-explained areas, which will be updated as time permits.

-While not actively seeking a full-time developer role, I would be open to offers for mid-to-senior developer roles within Toronto.
+I'm open to offers regarding mid-to-senior developer roles within Toronto.
 Feel free to contact me via details listed [here](https://github.com/matthewzar)<sup>sign-in required to avoid spam bots</sup>.

 ## Repo Overview
 This repo is an informal showcase of past works.
 Including everything from pet projects, to screenshots and descriptions of less public works (NDAs and IP limitations permitting).